dahyorr/DevUtils/README.md

-# file-hash-generator
+# DevUtils
-A web application to generate file hashes for uploaded files
+A web application to contain a set of developer utilities